Dienes and MO Theory

 Here’s some weird reactions for you.

 If you treat butadiene with the molecule to its right (methyl maleate) you obtain a new product containing a six membered ring.
-Nothing we’ve seen so far prepares us for this.
+Nothing we’ve seen so far prepares us for this type of reaction, which is called a “cycloaddition”.

 Interestingly, if you treat ethene with the same molecule, nothing happens (except if you treat it with UV light.
 Then you get a 4-membered ring, but I digress).